AbeTavarez/LearningReact/ps/React/W1/D4/movies_app/Lab.md

 15. Now let's pass the movie data from our state to the MovieInfo component as a prop.

 16. Last Step!
 Let's wrap our MovieInfo component into a ternary expression and render the MovieInfo component *if this.state.movie else render empty string* .

+17. Challenger!!!
+How can we avoid making a request if the user haven't type anything in the input?

+18. Bonus: Create a CSS file and style your app.